abrasive/shairport/README.md

 * autoconf
 * libtool

-Optional
+Optional:
 * libsoxr

 Many linux distributions have Avahi and OpenSSL already in place, so normally it probably makes sense to choose those options rather than tinysvcmdns or PolarSSL.
 Libsoxr is available in recent linux distributions and it requires lots of horsepower -- chances are an embedded processor won't be able to keep up.

 Debian, Ubuntu and Raspian users can get the basics with:

-`apt-get install autoconf libtool libdaemon-dev libasound2-dev`
+- `apt-get install autoconf libtool libdaemon-dev libasound2-dev`

-`apt-get install avahi-daemon libavahi-client-dev` if you want to use Avahi (recommended), or use `--with-tinysvcmdns` otherwise.
+- `apt-get install avahi-daemon libavahi-client-dev` if you want to use Avahi (recommended).

-`apt-get install libopenssl-dev` if you want to use OpenSSL and libcrypto, or use PolarSSL otherwise.
+- `apt-get install libopenssl-dev` if you want to use OpenSSL and libcrypto, or use PolarSSL otherwise.

-`apt-get install libpolarssl-dev` if you want to use PolarSSL, or use OpenSSL/libcrypto otherwise.
+- `apt-get install libpolarssl-dev` if you want to use PolarSSL, or use OpenSSL/libcrypto otherwise.

-`apt-get install libsoxr-dev` if you want support for libsoxr-based resampling.
+- `apt-get install libsoxr-dev` if you want support for libsoxr-based resampling.
 Not yet part of  Raspian.

 Download Shairport Sync: